cncf/toc/tags/security-charter.md

 ### In scope

-Terminology note: SIG-Security uses the term "end user" to describe the humans who use cloud native applications, whereas CNCF refers to companies that operate cloud native systems as CNCF End Users.
+Terminology note: TAG-Security uses the term "end user" to describe the humans who use cloud native applications, whereas CNCF refers to companies that operate cloud native systems as CNCF End Users.
 In the context of security, we often need to discuss how a particular control affects the people who use the software